November 5, 2023

 | Neither | Eliminate it | Social media scrolling, unnecessary meetings |

 The trap most people fall into is spending all their time in Quadrant 1 (urgent + important) and neglecting Quadrant 2 (important + not urgent).
 Quadrant 2 is where career growth, health, and strategic thinking live.
+Stephen Covey’s research showed that effective people spend disproportionately more time in Quadrant 2.

 Ivy Lee Method - At the end of each day, list the six most important things for tomorrow.
 Start with number one and do not move to number two until it is done.
 Simple, but remarkably effective at preventing overwhelm.
+Priorities without time slots, though, remain intentions.
+That is where scheduling closes the loop.

 Goals and priorities mean nothing without execution.
 The Schedule phase transforms your prioritized list into committed time blocks.